BongominErickJuma/Employee-Management-System/README.md

-Here’s a revised version of your `README.md` file with improved structure, clarity, and formatting:

----

 # Employee Management System

 A simple **Employee Management System** built with **PHP**, **MySQL**, **Bootstrap**, and **JavaScript**.
 This system allows administrators to manage employee records, including adding, viewing, updating, and deleting employee details.
 It features a responsive design, pagination, and search functionality.